top of page

 Readiness isn’t just physical—it’s emotional, too.
 Has your child expressed an interest in competing?
 Maybe they’ve asked about it, mentioned it in passing, or talked about “winning a medal” like they’ve seen others do.

 Even subtle signs of curiosity can be a great starting point.
-It’s important that competition is something they want to try—not something they feel pressured into.
+It’s essential that competition is something they want to try—not something they feel pressured into.
 When a child is internally motivated, they’re more likely to enjoy the experience, regardless of the outcome.

 3. How Do They Handle Wins and Losses in Training?